doitintl/iris3/README.md

 ## What it does for you

-Iris automatically assigns labels to Google Cloud resources for manageability and easier billing reporting.
+Iris automatically assigns labels to Google Cloud Platform resources for manageability and easier billing reporting.

-Each resource of a supported type in a Google Cloud Platform Organization will get automatically-generated labels with keys like `iris_zone` (the prefix is configurable), and the relevant value.
+Each supported resource in the GCP Organization will get automatically-generated labels with keys like `iris_zone` (the prefix is configurable), and the copied value.
 For example, a Google Compute Engine instance would get labels like `[iris_name:nginx]`, `[iris_region:us-central1]` and `[iris_zone:us-central1-a]`.

-Importantly, Iris cannot *add* information, only *copy* information.
-For example, it can label a VM instance with its zone, since this information is known; but it cannot add a "business unit" label because it does not know what business unit a resource is launched from.
+Limitation: Iris cannot *add* information, only *copy* information.
+For example, it can label a VM instance with its zone, since this information is known; but it cannot add a "business unit" label because it does not know what business unit a resource should be attributed to.
+For that, you should label all resources when creating them, e.g. in your Terraform scripts.

 Iris is open-source: Feel free to add functionality and add new types of labels.
 See the `TODO.md` file for features and fixes you might do.